 Nur-Sultan, known as Astana before March 2019, is the capital city of Kazakhstan.
 It is located in the north-central part of the country, along the Ishim River, at the junction of the Trans-Kazakhstan and South Siberian railways.
 Founded in 1824 as a Russian military outpost, Nur-Sultan became an administrative centre in 1868.
-Its population had reached 33,000 when it was made an oblast (province) in 1939.
+It was made an oblast (province) in 1939.

-The city grew in importance during the Soviet period by the government’s Virgin and Idle Lands Campaign from the mid-1950s.
-In 1961, the city was named Tselinograd, meaning “City of the Virgin Lands” in Russian.
-There was much new construction and the establishment of various research and higher educational institutions such as teacher training, agriculture, medicine, engineering and construction.
-Following Kazakhstan’s independence in 1992, the city was known as Aqmola.
-In 1994, the Kazakh government resolved to transfer the national capital from Almaty to Aqmola, a process that was completed in 1997, and the city’s name was changed to Astana (“Capital City” in Kazakh), the following year.
+The city grew in importance during the Soviet period and in 1961, the city was named Tselinograd, meaning “City of the Virgin Lands” in Russian.
+The city saw rapid development with new construction projects and the establishment of various research and higher educational institutions.
+Following Kazakhstan’s independence in 1992, the city’s name was changed to Aqmola.
+In 1997, the national capital was transferred from Almaty to Aqmola and the city’s name was changed to Astana (“Capital City” in Kazakh), the following year.
 From 1990 onwards, President Nursultan Nazarbayev’s government embarked on a massive expansion and reconstruction of Astana.
 The city continued to develop rapidly throughout Nazarbayev’s presidency, and on 20 March 2019, the city was renamed Nur-Sultan in his d Asia.

 Noteworthy tourist spots include the Bayterek, a 97-metre high monument and observation tower completed in 1997.
 It is meant to embody a Kazakh folk tale about a mythical tree of life and a magic bird of happiness.
 The height of the tower commemorates the year that Nur-Sultan became the nation’s capital in 1997.